-If you are interested in learning more about the program or becoming a partner for the Voice Awards, please contact the Voice Awards team at 202–248-5457 or email@example.com.
+If you are interested in learning more about the awards program or becoming a program partner, please contact the Voice Awards team at 202–248-5457 or firstname.lastname@example.org.

-The Substance Abuse and Mental Health Services Administration (SAMHSA) is proud to acknowledge the invaluable assistance and support provided by all of the 2012 Voice Awards Program Partners.
-Without their help the 2012 Voice Awards event would not be possible.
+SAMHSA is proud to acknowledge the invaluable assistance and support provided by all of the 2013 Voice Awards program partners.
+Without their help the 2013 awards program would not have been possible.

 American Counseling Association

 As the world’s largest association representing professional counselors in various practice settings, the American Counseling Association (ACA) stands ready to serve more than 53,000 members with the resources they need to make a difference.
 From Webinars, publications, and journals to conference education sessions and legislative action alerts, ACA is where counseling professionals turn for powerful, credible content and support.